AliMuhammad229/AI_106394/Project/README.md

-# Cv Score of Each Six Techniques: #
+# CV Score of Each Six Techniques: #

-## 1. Multinomial Naïve Bayer: ##
+## 1. Multinomial Naive Bayer: ##

-1. We learned that, how to train and test our data on any classification problem and simply predict our digit/labels.
+1. Through this, we can achieve a score on Multinomial Naive Buyer 5x5 convolution with same size filter (1, 1) is 0.76.
+2. On 5x5 convolution, with different size filter (average filter) will be achieved 0.77.
+3. Now apply 7x7 convolution (49 pixels) with same filter on Multinomial Naïve Bayer, it will get 0.71 score and it will not maintain the score as compare to 5x5      convolution.
+4. On 7x7 convolution, with average filter (diff filter) achieved 0.72.
+5. After 7x7 convolution, new array will become 0.484.
-2. After applying convolution and filter on test and training data, we see that it will get better accuracy and score.
+6. Now applying 9x9 convolution (81 pixels), with same filter on this model it will get 0.67 because when on the convolution, it is increasing and it will not        maintain accuracy.
-3. Let’s suppose we got score of 0.95% after applying Categorial Naïve Baser and then fit our model on test data and then predict labels so we can achieve 0.990 accuracy.
-4. We also learned how to implement hot-encoding on each number.
-For example: we have a digit 9 so:
-                                    000000001
-   on bit of 9th index remaining bits are off.
-Through this one hot encoding we can evaluate of original training data and no. of labels (predicted Data), this one hot encoding we use/follow tensor flow documention.
-5. We are applying Categorical naive Bayes, it is the classifier is suitable for classification with discrete features that are categorically distributed.
-6. This model is expected to be called many times consecutively on different chunks of a dataset.
-7. This model is useful when the whole dataset is too big to fit in memory at once.
+7. On 9x9 convolution, with average filter (diff filter) we achieve 0.6835.
+8. After the application of 9x9, convolution new array will become in the array of (0,400).